 The new year has arrived, along with all the new challenges it brings us.
 This year there will be a big push to get websites to change their operating mode from a standard unsecure data stream site to a secure data stream site using SSL technology.
 SSL stands for “Secure Sockets Layer”, which provides encrypted data from the Internet site you are visiting, to your web browser.
 You will know you have a secure connection when you see a locked symbol within your web browser’s address bar.
 This year Google, through their Chrome software and WordPress, through their ongoing development of their platform will be pressing the issue.
-The recommendation from our website security provider is to covert over to SSL or begin loosing visitors, do to all the disinformation and misinterpretation caused by many of the current Internet players.
+The recommendation from our website security provider is to convert over to SSL or begin loosing visitors, do to all the disinformation and misinterpretation caused by many of the current Internet players.
 Thus the cost of running a private website is now going up.
 The upside to this change will be better security for our visitors in the areas of logins, monetary transactions, E-mail communications and the simple transfer of our web page information to your web browser.

 As of January 28, 2017, RCETC.COM has been operating using SSL technology.
 Hopefully, the cost of SSL will drop as more websites come on-line using this technology; perhaps by next year we will have an answer to that hope.